unneon/icie/CONTRIBUTING.md

 ## Building

 [Clone](https://help.github.com/en/articles/cloning-a-repository) the repository and run `cargo run --release -- --package`.
 The built .vsix can be found in `target/release/icie-vscode` directory.
 In VS Code, go to Extensions and use "Install from VSIX..." option.
-Plugin built on a newer distro may not work on an older distro(a good choice is Ubuntu 18.04, LTS, recent and builds work also on 16.04).
+Plugin built on a newer distro may not work on an older distro - if you intend to distribute the package, compile it using the [Dockerfile](deploy/Dockerfile).

 # Development